Skip to content

 What to notice:

-• The Tallyfy node provides instant setup for 95% of use cases, while HTTP Request nodes offer complete flexibility for custom integrations
+• The Tallyfy node provides instant setup for most use cases, while HTTP Request nodes offer complete flexibility for custom integrations

 • Both methods converge at the authentication test - if this fails, check your API token and permissions before proceeding

-• After successful connection, you gain access to 60+ operations across 10 resources, with webhook support for real-time event handling
+• After successful connection, you gain access to many operations across multiple resources, with webhook support for real-time event handling

 Prerequisites